What Can I Recycle at CWRU?

 - Coffee cup sleeves only (not the cup!)

-DO NOT INCLUDE: used tissue or paper towels, paper coffee cups, waxed paper or any paper with a lot of foil decorations.
+DO NOT INCLUDE: shredded paper, tissue or paper towels, paper coffee cups, waxed paper or any paper with a lot of foil decorations.

-Corrugated cardboard, commonly recognized by its brown color and wavy inner layer, and used primarily in shipping boxes.
-This also includes most pizza boxes, so long as they are free of food (this means crusts!) and not excessively greasy or cheesy.
+Recycle flattened corrugated cardboard.
+Most often used as shipping boxes, acceptable cardboard may also includes pizza boxes, so long as they are free of food (this means crusts!) and not excessively greasy or cheesy.
 Corrugated cardboard boxes should be broken down by the user and placed beside or between recycling and landfill bins in common areas on campus.

 E-Waste is defined as any discarded or unwanted electronic devices, working or broken, and their peripheral items.
 Here are some common examples of e-waste that we are able to recycle with partner RET3: